Anmol53/react-conceptual-questions/README.md

 9.  ## How do we access the parent component in a child and vice versa. ## (in react)

-    We can access parent data by using props.
+    We can access the parent component's data in a child component using props.
 The data which parent data is passing via props will be available in child components.

-    For accessing data of child components in Parent components we have to use callback functions.
+    We have to use the callback function to access the child components data in the parent components.

     ***